 2. A Sleeping Bag or Quilt

 The thought has crossed every backpacker’s mind: I’ll just get a zero degree, super warm winter sleeping bag and call it good.
 After all, I can always unzip it while sleeping out during the summer months.

 OK, sure.
 You certainly can lug a lot more insulation than you’ll actually need into the backcountry during the summer months, but remember that old phrase again?

 There are two major reasons for eschewing a winter bag for summer backpacking trips.
-First, you’ll be carrying a heavier, inefficient amount of fluff in your pack.
-Remember the idea of shaving some weight and saving your knees this season?
+First, you won’t be carrying a heavier, inefficient amount of fluff in your pack.
+Thinking of shaving some weight and saving your knees this season?
 Well, here’s a great place to start.